fekenzofugi/sfugies/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature/YourFeature`).
 6. Open a pull request.

-## Contact
-For any inquiries, please contact me at [fernandofugihara@gmail.com](mailto:fernandofugihara@gmail.com).

-Thank you for using this study management application!